MouseBiteLabs/TSOP-NOR-Flash-Programming-Adapter-for-T48/README.md

 SW1 and SW2 are for correctly configuring the 29F160 UV EPROM board for programming.

-If you are using just one 29F160 chip, place SW2 in the "1x '160" setting.
-If you are using two, then place SW2 in the "2x '160" setting.
+If you are using just one 29F160 chip, place SW2 in the "1x NOR" setting.
+If you are using two, then place SW2 in the "2x NOR" setting.

 When programming a 2x 29F160 board, your ROM files must be in 2MB (16Mbit) chunks.
-To program the first 29F160 with the first 2MB chunk, place SW1 in the "U2" setting.
-To program the second, switch SW1 to the "U3" setting.
+To program the first 29F160 with the first 2MB chunk, place SW1 in the "1ST" setting.
+To program the second, switch SW1 to the "2ND" setting.
 If you are only using 1x 29F160, this switch does nothing.

 ## Bill of Materials (BOM)